actions/importer-labs/jenkins/4-custom-transformers.md

 ![img](https://user-images.githubusercontent.com/19557880/186782050-65ece0c4-52a3-4f88-818f-0f860c50c2b7.png)

-Now that we know the data structure of `item` we can access the file path programmatically by editing the custom transformer to following:
+Now that you know the data structure of `item`, you can access the file path programmatically by editing the custom transformer to the following:

 ```ruby
 transform "junit" do |item|